Luciano-Ferreira/Podcastr/README.md

   <img src="./github/podcastr.gif" alt="demo-web" height="460" width="100%">
 </div>

-Moveit is an application that plays audio that comes from an API
+Podcastr is an application that plays audio that comes from an API

 ## Technology used :rocket: